LaurenceGA/kwamp/README.md

 val call = client.call(Uri("<PROCEDURE_URI_HERE>"))
 ```

 This produces a `DeferredCallResult`.
-You then then use to await the result.
+You can then use this to await the result.
 ```kotlin
 val result = call.await()
 ```